pythonpete32/aragoncoop_governance/bylaws.md

 - changes to the workflow

 ### Section 5    Meetings
 Regular meetings of the Members shall be held weekly.
 Meetings are optional and for discussion only.
 No binding decisions can be made via rough consensus.
-All binding decisions are to be made by voting with the Aragon Cooperative (DAO)[link.to.dao] on the main Ethereum network.
+All binding decisions are to be made by voting with the Aragon Cooperative (DAO)[https://mainnet.aragon.org/#/0x940B2B518F761f4c52CDd9865C57D9a907DC5E82/0x48e2868963f374ada069a52c490ae9cb1b645c75] on the main Ethereum network.
 Members who cannot or do not want to attend the meetings must be given the opportunity to contribute in writing.
 An agenda must be set and shared with all members 24hours prior to the meeting.
 Minutes of every meeting must also be made available for members to review.
 Agendas and minutes of meetings shall be held in the `meetings` folder of the temp repo.

 ### Section 6    Notice of Meetings
 Written notice stating the place, date and hour of any regular meeting of the Members shall be delivered electronically to each Director with a minimum of seven days notice.

 ### Section 7    Resignations, Termination and Absences
-Resignation from the Members must be in writing and received by the as per the [membership-offboarding](link.to.document) policy.
+Resignation from the Members must be in writing and received by the as per the [membership-offboarding](./membership-offboarding.md) policy.
 Members shall have their MBR tokens burnt due to missing 2 weekly voting cycles a year. a member may have their MBR token burned for other reasons by a three-fourths vote of the remaining Members.

 #### Section 8    Onboarding
-Onboarding new Members may be carried out at any time as per the [membership-onboarding](link.to.document) policy.
+Onboarding new Members may be carried out at any time as per the [membership-onboarding](./membership-onboarding.md) policy.

 #### Section 9    Conflict of Interest